Education Records & FERPA

 Currently enrolled students may request that directory information be withheld from disclosure by filing the appropriate form with the Registrar within two weeks after the first day of classes for the fall semester.
 Requests made after this date should still be forwarded since they will prevent directory information from being released in the future.
 The College assumes that failure on the part of the student to specifically request the withholding of any directory information indicates approval of disclosure.

 Request for nondisclosure will be honored by the institution and remain in effect until withdrawn by the student in writing.
 Students are advised to exercise caution in requesting nondisclosure of directory information since the inability to verify attendance and/or graduation may adversely affect future employment.
+For nondisclosure, complete the St. John Fisher Request to Prevent Disclosure of Directory Information form available in the Registrar’s Office.

 Note: Notification to students of their rights under FERPA is sent via College email each year at the start of the fall semester.